-Lets cover the easy part.
+Let's cover the simple part.
 The definition from MOZ states:

 Internal Links are hyperlinks that point at (target) the same domain as the domain that the link exists on (source).
 In layman's terms, an internal link is one that points to another page on the same website.

 In SEO, there are internal and external links.
 Internal always points to another page on your hotel's website.
-External could be an inbound link from another website pointing towards yours, or it could be on outbound link on your website pointing to another website.
-For example, the link above for “definition from MOZ” is an outbound link because it points from our domain, to theirs.
-The link for “SEO” is an internal link because it points to another article on our domain.
+External could be an inbound link from another site pointing towards yours, or it could be on an outbound link on your website pointing to another website.
+For example, the link above for "definition from MOZ" is an outbound link.
+This is because it points from our domain to theirs.
+The link for "SEO" is internal because it leads to another article on our domain.
 Go ahead and click on them, and see for yourself.

-Okay, so now you know what certain types of links are, but do you know why internal links, in particular, are important to your business?
+Okay, so now you know what specific types of links are, but do you know why internal links, in particular, are essential to your business?

 Why Internal Links Are Important For Your Business

-The simplest reason is that they provide context for the reader (and Google!).
-By hyperlinking certain words to certain pages, you are endorsing those pages in that context.
-If anyone who comes across the first hyperlink “definition from MOZ” does not know what they are going to see when they click on that link, then there is a problem.
-When a user clicks on that link, they should see an expanded definition for the term “internal linking.“
+The most straightforward reason is that they provide context for the reader (and Google!).
+By hyperlinking certain words to individual pages, you are endorsing those pages in that context.
+If anyone who comes across the first hyperlink "definition from MOZ" does not know what they are going to see when they click on that link, then there is a problem.
+When a user clicks on that link, they should see an expanded definition for the term "internal linking. "

-If the user sees that, then they will be a happy.
-You did not lie to them or manipulate them, you gave them what they expected.
-To put it simply, you helped them.
+If the user sees that, then they will be happy.
+You did not lie to them or manipulate them.
+You gave them what they expected.
 That makes for a happy user.
 If you send them to a spam page that is nowhere near relevant, then that is a bad link, and you will have an unhappy user.

 If you have something on your website that you feel would add more context for the reader, then this is where an internal link would come in.
 This article is meant for someone who is still new to SEO, so the link at the beginning to our Beginner Resources for SEO fits well into the context of this article.
-It also fits into what the end user is in search of -- applicable knowledge on the subject of SEO.
+It also applies to what the end-user is in search of -- relevant knowledge on the subject of SEO.